 0609-06 SIGNIFICANCE AND ENFORCEMENT REVIEW PANEL PROCEDURES

-The following basic process is described in detail in IMC 0609, Attachment 1, “Significance and Enforcement Review Panel Process.”
+The following basic process is described in detail in IMC 0609, Attachment 1, “Significance and Enforcement Review Panel (SERP) Process.”

 06.01 Development of and Initial Characterization of Inspection Findings

 Initial significance determination is normally performed by the inspector using IMC 0609, Attachment 4, “Initial Characterization of Findings,” and the applicable appendix of IMC 0609.
 Once an inspection finding is determined to not initially screen as Green, convening the IFRB shall be considered to ensure alignment on the performance deficiency, the inspection finding, any proposed violation(s), and the actions and timeframes to determine the preliminary significance.
 Detailed risk information need not be developed in advance of the IFRB.
 Refer to IMC 0609, Attachment 5, “Inspection Finding Review Board,” for additional guidance.